 Property damage may include damage to your home, your patio furniture, your fence, your mailbox, or any other belonging to your property.
 How much you may be able to recover for your property damage can be determined by proof of replacement value, repair costs, the inability of use until fixed or replaced.

 Having a roof insurance claim denied is common.
 Luckily, a roof damage claim denial does not have to be the last word.
 Understanding the insurance claim process and how to challenge an insurance denial is a valuable skill for every homeowner.
-In most situations, your homeowners insurance covers roof damages due to a storm.
-You can expect a claim rejection letter if the peril is excluded by your homeowners insurance policy.
-Knowing what your homeowners insurance policy excludes is very important.
+In most situations, your homeowner’s insurance covers roof damages due to a storm.
+You can expect a claim rejection letter if the peril is excluded by your homeowner’s insurance policy.
+Knowing what your homeowner’s insurance policy excludes is very important.
 Some standard homeowners insurance policies (HO-3) cover common disasters, but not everything.
-Some insurance policies have separate wind and hail damage deductible.
+Some insurance policies have separate wind and hail damage deductibles.
 Make sure to read your policy carefully to understand what damage is covered.

 It Was the Other Storm’s Fault

 In the spring of 2016, the Spring, Texas area experienced a wind and hail storm that damaged the roof and exterior of our clients’ home.
 Our clients, one a 40-year plus emergency room nurse, filed a homeowners insurance claim with their insurer who sent out an adjuster who wrote the damage off as minimal and failed to cover the damage to the roof.
 The adjuster claimed the roof damage was less than $1000 and under the deductible, even though other houses in the neighborhood received new roofs due to the wind and hail damage.
 Our clients trusted the results the insurance company provided them with and did not pursue any action after the initial insurance claim denial.